Harriet Harman: Equality Bill

 As part of a proposed Equality Bill, Harman announced a consultation on changing the existing discrimination laws, including options for reverse discrimination in employment.
 Under the proposals, employers would be legally allowed to discriminate in favour of a job candidate on the basis of their race or gender where the candidates were otherwise equally qualified.
 Employers would not be required to use these powers, but would be able to do so without the threat of legal action for discriminatory practices.
 The white paper also proposed measures to end age discrimination, promote transparency in organisations and introduce a new equality duty on the public sector.

 It was argued by critics that these changes could face a challenge under Article 14 of the European Convention on Human Rights, which prohibits discrimination on the basis of sex, race, colour, language, religion and on several other criteria.
 Michael Millar, writing in The Spectator, was of the opinion that "the Equality Bill before parliament today gives employers the right to choose an ethnic minority candidate or female candidate over a white male, specifically because they are an ethnic minority or female."

 Harman also commissioned a report on allowing political parties to draw up all-black shortlists designed to increase the number of black MPs in Westminster.
-A further report proposed extended the arrangement allowing all-women shortlists beyond 2015 which will fail to have any impact in the 2010 general election.
-These proposals are supported by members of the three major parties, though no others allow discrimination in their shortlists.
-Inside the Labour Party, Harman has said she does "not agree with all-male leaderships" because men "cannot be left to run things on their own"; and that, consequently, one of Labour's top two posts should always be held by a woman.
+A further report proposed extended the arrangement allowing all-women shortlists beyond 2015 which failed to have any impact in the 2010 general election.
+These proposals were supported by members of the three major parties, though no others allowed discrimination in their shortlists.
+Inside the Labour Party, Harman said she does "not agree with all-male leaderships" because men "cannot be left to run things on their own"; and that, consequently, one of Labour's top two posts should always be held by a woman.
 She had also stated that the collapse of Lehman Brothers might have been averted had it been 'Lehman Sisters'.
 These comments caused accusations of sexism and "insidious bigotry".